-Moreover, a branch of research casts event-based SLAM as a relocalization problem, where the end-to-end trainable pipelines have been proposed taking both frame and event as inputs.
-This paradigm directly learns the camera pose from extracted deep features.
-For example, Nguyen \etal \cite{2017Real33} proposed a framework, with CNNs and four LSTM blocks after fully-connected layers of PoseNet~\cite{2017Geometric34}, to regress the 6-DOF pose from event images directly.
-This, for the first time, reveals the potential of event data to address the large-scale relocalization problem.
-Later on, additional denoising modules to further increase the pose estimation performance are introduced in \cite{2020CNNLSTM32}.
+Moreover, a branch of research casts event-based SLAM as a re-localization problem.
+This paradigm proposes to directly learn the camera poses from extracted deep features in an end-to-end trainable manner.
+Later on, additional denoising modules are introduced in \cite{2020CNNLSTM32} to further increase the pose estimation accuracy.

 \textit{\textbf{Remarks}}: Currently, the event-based SLAM systems employing deep learning are generally decoupled as separate modules rather than the cross-event frame and pose-map joint estimation as traditionally processed in visual SLAM.
-Some attempts \cite{2019Unsupervised31, 2020Unsupervised30} generate frame association (as a form of optical flow), pose estimation, and depth map with a unified network architecture.
+Some attempts \cite{ 2020Unsupervised30} generate frame association (as a form of optical flow), pose estimation, and depth map with a unified network architecture.
 Still, global consistency remains an unsolved problem.
-For the front end, applying neural networks for the intra-frame association purpose is a challenging problem.
+For the front end, applying DNNs for the intra-frame association purpose is a challenging problem.
 This leaves a vacancy for exploration since many frame-based SLAM systems have proved that the pose derived by cross-frame feature association is highly precise.
 Another interesting direction to investigate is the dense map or mesh reconstruction from event data that served as mapping for SLAM. we have seen mesh reconstruction with very limited precision and designed for small-size objects in Sec.\ref{3DRecon}, leaving learning-based scene reconstruction an open problem.